googleapis/nodejs-firestore/api-report/firestore.api.md

     //
     // @internal
     _get(transactionId?: Uint8Array): Promise<QuerySnapshot<AppModelType, DbModelType>>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+    //
     // @internal (undocumented)
     _hasRetryTimedOut(methodName: string, startTime: number): boolean;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen